Thursday, 22 June 2017

 They, like champagne, are protected by an “appelation controllée” label.

-An hour later we were still cruising along quite easily, but as we got near to St-Jean-sur-Reyssouze we began to worry about whether the bar would be open, or even exist.
+An hour later we were still cruising along quite easily, but as we got near to St-Jean-sur-Reyssouze we began to worry about whether the bar would be open, or even whether it still existed.

 The last pull up through the wheatfields to the village did not inspire confidence, as the place looked tiny, hardly more than a church and a few cottages.

-There was nothing to see on the main street, but then Keith remembered that the bar was supposed to be tucked away in a back street, and so it turned out to be.
+There was nothing to see on the main street, which was deeply dispiriting, but then Keith dredged up a memory of a map showing the bar in a side street, and so it turned out to be, to our great joy.
 It was a rather long building comprising a pizzeria, a bar and a boulangerie side by side, and there was a wide terrace at the front, full of tables.

-The boulangerie was beyond our wildest hopes, and we went there first, getting two croissants and two apple chaussons to go with our coffee.
-But first we ordered a litre of cold water and swallowed the lot in a few gulps.
+It was early enough for the boulangerie to still have a full array of good things, and we bought two croissants and two apple chaussons to take back to our table.
+Even before the coffee arrived, we ordered a litre of cold water and swallowed the lot in a few gulps.

 Our waitress was a pretty young woman with large, pale, wrinkled burn scars on her face and arms, not disfiguring, but hinting at some tragedy in her past.

-Another litre of water disappeared before we stood up to go, and we also got our own bottles refilled.
+Another litre of water disappeared before we stood up to go, and we also got our three bottles refilled.

 The landscape was just as benign, the paths and tracks were just as well cared for, but we were wilting by the time we got to the top of the rise above Pont-de-Vaux and joined the highway at a roundabout.